openclimatefix/uk-pvnet-app/README.md

 ### NWP data

 We check:
+- If the NWP data contains any NaNs - if so that NWP source is treated as missing
 - Whether the exact timestamps that the model expects from each NWP are available

 ### ML batch checks